top of page

 How Can You Whiten Sensitive Teeth?

 If you’re looking for teeth whitening in Adelaide, you can still proceed with it even if you have sensitive teeth.
-Here at Alexia Makeup Hair Beauty, we offer tooth sensitivity-focused methods:
+Here at Alexia Rocha Aesthetics, we offer tooth sensitivity-focused methods:

 Safe, effective and desensitising whitening gels: We proudly offer products containing a lower concentration of hydrogen peroxide or carbamide peroxide.
 These agents are less likely to cause irritation and sensitivity.